 Note: Erva also has a slightly fancier but similar bird bath pole with a wider metal circlet that holds a slightly bigger (17″) included dish insert.
 It is currently listed as $59.99.
 You can optionally swap in a 17″ heated dish insert (sold separately) to make it a heated bath.
 This too is a relatively inexpensive option compared to some other birdbaths.

 Using Erva’s Birdbath Dish Inserts

 I’ve actually used Erva’s birdbath inserts before in a deck mounted birdbath that hangs off my front porch railing.
-The inserts are lightweight, making them very easy to lift out when you need to dump the water.
+The inserts are lightweight, making them very easy to lift out when you need to dump the water, yet they stay in place.
 They clean up easily with a quick scrub using a birdbath brush.
 In late fall when temperatures drop, you can swap out the simple dish with a plug-in heated dish insert (sold separately), making it a very versatile, yet inexpensive birdbath option.
 (Note: You could also use these on the ground like I was doing with plastic saucers or they sell short metal supports for using as a ground birdbath or feeder.)